zj6882917/aakinshin.net/en/_posts/dotnet/nuget2-and-directoryseparatorchar.md

 }
 ```

-Now we can use `GetContentFilesXPlat` in our code and get the actual list of the content files.
+Now we can use `GetContentFilesXPlat` in our code and get the actual list of content files.
-I checked that now this method works fine.
-So, I made a commit, pushed it, close the issue, and start to solve next performance puzzle.
+I checked that this method now works fine, so I made a commit, pushed it, closed the issue, and started to solve our next performance puzzle.

-On the next day, I saw that the issue was reopened.
+The next day, I saw that the issue was reopened.
-Our QA engineer told me that bug is still here.
+Our QA engineer told me that the bug is still here.

 Hmm, ok, let's debug this logic again.
 If you read the first code snippet carefully, you may notice that we are working with "effective paths":